mufkuw/m-paperless/docs/usage.md

 ## Permissions

-Permissions in Paperless-ngx are based around ['global' permissions](#global-permissions) as well as ['object-level' permissions](#object-permissions).
+Permissions in M-Paperless are based around ['global' permissions](#global-permissions) as well as ['object-level' permissions](#object-permissions).
 Global permissions determine which parts of the application a user can access (e.g. Documents, Tags, Settings) and object-level determine which objects are visible or editable.
 All objects have an 'owner' and 'view' and 'edit' permissions which